Wood Engineering Specialization

 Examples of historic wood use in architecture can be seen in numerous mill buildings, covered wooden bridges and houses that date back centuries.
 More recently, a number of large-scale structures have been completed in wood – often with a favorable cost in comparison with competing materials.
 Examples are Shigeru Ban’s Centre Pompidou in Metz, Renzo Piano’s facade for Peek & Cloppenburg in Cologne, the Richmond Ice Oval for the 2010 Winter Olympics or the Austria House in Whistler, built to strict passive-house standards.

 - Thesis/Dissertation-based M.S. or Ph.D. program.
-This “classic” graduate program requires students to complete a research-based thesis/dissertation in addition to coursework.
+This research-based graduate program requires students to complete a thesis/dissertation in addition to coursework.

 - Properties of wood (structural and physical) as they pertain to building products made from wood